Local Offer - Understanding Autism

 Behavioural support for children with autism

-If your child has a diagnosis of ASD (Autism Spectrum Disorder), if you waiting for an assessment or would just like further information about ASD, then you can seek support from Doncaster Autism Service (DAS).
+If your child has a diagnosis of ASD (Autism Spectrum Disorder), if you are waiting for an assessment or would just like further information about ASD, then you can seek support from Doncaster Autism Service (DAS).

 Some autistic children and young people may present with behaviours that are difficult for adults to manage.
 You may hear people refer to this as meltdowns or shutdowns.